 Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
 If the State is "Good" in all categories, no further narrative or explanation is necessary.

-Currently, Indiana is good and not flagged in any categories as it represents in the figures below.
+Currently, Indiana is good and not flagged in any categories as it represents in the figures below and Indiana plans to continue to be good and not flagged in any of the categories.